biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }
 ```

-Notes
+!!! notes
-* ```schemaMetadata``` is optional.
-It can be skipped if the adapter does not want to refresh (e.g. because he detected that there is no change).
+    - `schemaMetadata` is optional.
+It can be skipped if the adapter does not want to refresh (e.g. because he
+      detected that there is no change).
-* ```requestedTables``` must exist if and only if the element existed in the request.
-The values must be the same as in the request (to make sure that Adapter only refreshed these tables).
+    - `requestedTables` must exist if and only if the element existed in the request.
+The values must be the same
+      as in the request (to make sure that Adapter only refreshed these tables).

 ### Set Properties

 Request to set properties.
 The Adapter can decide whether he needs to send back new metadata.
-The Adapter is allowed to throw an Exception if the user provided invalid properties or in case of any other problems (e.g. connectivity).
+The Adapter is allowed to
+throw an Exception if the user provided invalid properties or in case of any other problems (e.g. connectivity).

 **Request:**